sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

   -repo-dir .                          path to the catalog repository
 {{< /code >}}

+The generate subcommand generates the contents of a catalog repository locally in a temporary directory, `/tmp/generated-api/`.

+The validate subcommand confirms that all files in a catalog repository are organized properly.

 The server subcommand starts a webserver to serve the JSON files the Catalog API generates.
 To view your catalog in the web UI while running the server subcommand, you must also configure a Sensu backend and create a GlobalConfig resource to point to the webserver.